 Classical music doesn't fit well into the conventional Artist/Album/Track hierarchy.
 For a classical music collection, the music server needs to handle full composer indexing for albums and individual tracks, musical works with multiple movements, and artist information that can include a conductor, an orchestra, and one or more soloists.
 MinimServer does all this because it was designed with classical music in mind.
-The simple and powerful browser interface indexes your music by composer, composition, genre, conductor, orchestra and soloists so that you can explore all aspects of your music collection and quickly find what you're looking for.
+The simple and powerful browser interface enables you to index your music by composer, work, genre, conductor, orchestra and soloists so that you can explore all aspects of your music collection and quickly find what you're looking for.

 You can run your music server on a computer (laptop or desktop), but this means that you need to have the computer running whenever you are listening to music.
 Also, if your music server is in your listening room, you'll want it to be completely silent with no distracting fan noise.

-The current beta release of MinimServer supports Windows (x86 and x64), Mac OS X (64-bit and 32-bit), Linux (x86, x64, ARM and PowerPC), QNAP NAS (x86 and ARM), Synology NAS (x86, ARM and PowerPC-Qoriq), Raspberry Pi, and NETGEAR ReadyNAS (x86 and ARM).
+MinimServer supports Windows (x86 and x64), Mac, Linux (x86, x64, ARMv5, ARMv6, ARMv7, ARMv8 and PowerPC), QNAP, Synology, Raspberry Pi, ASUSTOR, Melco and NETGEAR ReadyNAS (older models).
 The Linux downloads support both desktop and "headless" environments.

-MinimServer is compliant with the UPnP AV 1.0 specfications, which means that it can be used with a wide range of music players and control points which run on a variety of platforms.
+MinimServer is compliant with the UPnP and DLNA specfications, which means that it can be used with a wide range of music players and control points which run on a variety of platforms.

 About the name